Target Costing and Lifecycle Costing

-Typically, conventional costing attempts to work out the cost of producing an item incorporating the costs of resources that are currently used or consumed.
-Therefore, for each unit made the classical variable costs of material, direct labour and variable overheads are included (the total of these is the marginal cost of production), together with a share of the fixed production costs.
+Typically, conventional costing attempts to calculate the cost of creating an item by integrating the costs of currently used or consumed resources.
+Therefore, for each unit created, the conventional variable costs of material, direct labour and variable overheads are included (the total of these being the marginal cost of production), coupled with a part of the fixed production costs.

 The fixed production costs can be included using a conventional overhead absorption rate (absorption costing (AC)), or they can be accounted for using activity-based costing (ABC).
 ABC is more complex but almost certainly more accurate.
 However, whether conventional overhead treatment or ABC is used, the overheads incorporated are usually based on the budgeted overheads for the current period.

 Once the total absorption cost of units has been calculated, a mark-up (or gross profit percentage) is used to determine the selling price and the profit per unit.
 The mark-up is chosen so that if the budgeted sales are achieved, the organisation should profit.

 Flaws in Traditional Costing System

 - The product’s price is based on its cost, but no‑one might want to buy at that price.
 The product might incorporate features which customers do not value and therefore do not want to pay for, and competitors’ products might be cheaper, or at least offer better value for money.
 This flaw is addressed by target costing.

 - The costs incorporated are the current costs only.
 They are the marginal costs plus a share of the fixed costs for the current accounting period.
 There may be other important costs which are not part of these categories, but without which the goods could not have been made.